 A mother (christy1246@______) writes:

-University Curriculum are based on research I did into what are the most
+in the ASL University Curriculum are based on research I did into what are

-common concepts used in everyday communication.
-I compiled lists of
+the most common concepts used in everyday communication.
+I compiled

-hundreds of thousands of language samples.
-Then I took the concepts
+(corpus) of hundreds of thousands of language samples.
+Then I took the

 Thus, going through the lessons sequentially starting with lesson 1 allows

-second language acquisition research (mixed with a couple decades of real
+is based on second language acquisition research (mixed with a couple

-of being able to use the "magic" of the internet to provide a high quality
+project is that of being able to use the "magic" of the internet to provide

 p.p.s.
 That cartoon sums up my philosophy regarding curriculum.
 Students